 This next code will create a custom search form, which you can embed using a shortcode later on.

-All you need to do is repeat the same steps to add custom code using WPCode like before.
+You can add custom code using WPCode by repeating the same steps.
 Then, you can name this code ‘WordPress Search Form’ and change the code type to ‘PHP Snippet.’

 function wpb_filter_posts_form() {